Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 The term \emph{morphism} mathematically means a structure-preserving map from one structure to another of the same type.
 Network morphism refers to a function-preserving action to transform a fully-trained parent network into a child one that can completely preserve the function of the parent network~\cite{wei2016network}.
 Specifically, the parent network is first transformed into a different child network by predefined morphing actions.
 Then, the child network directly inherits the weights from the parent network and has the same function and output as the parent network.
 After that, the child network is generally trained on the dataset.
 Because the child network does not require being trained from scratch, the number of epochs needed to train to convergence is naturally reduced.
 As the inheriting process does not need intensive resources, the network morphism can accelerate the training time of the child network.
 The morphing actions (i.e., function-preserving actions) mainly include width morphing, deep morphing, kernel size morphing, etc. Different types of morphing change different parts of the parent network to generate a new child network.
 For the convenience of understanding, Fig.~\ref{fig_network_morphism} shows an example of width morphing.
-As the name says, the child network is wider than the parent network for the width network.
-To be specific, the node represents the operation while the edge represents the connection.
-In the child network, node\#6 is a copy of node\#3, and the weights of node\#3 are also transferred to node\#6.
-To preserve the function of the two networks, the value of weight $b$ is divided by two.
-In this way, if the same input is fed to the parent network and the child network, respectively, the output of both networks will be the same, which means the function of the parent network is preserved in the child network.
+As the name says, the child network is wider than the parent network.
+However, the functions performed by both the child network and the parent network remain the same.

 Generally, network morphism cannot be used to accelerate the evaluation in NAS because there must exist fully-trained parent networks for using network morphism.
 To gap this, the architectures searched in the first iteration of the search strategy are generally fully trained as the parent of the architectures searched in the next iteration.
 Specifically, the architectures searched in the first iteration of NAS are fully trained as the parent network.
 Then, various morphing operations are applied to these parent networks to generate child networks.
 These child networks inherit weights from the parent network and are trained to obtain their performance with fewer epochs.
 These child networks are then regarded as the parent network, and the above process is iteratively performed.
 Because all searched architectures except the ones searched in the first iteration are trained with fewer epochs compared with TEM, network morphism consumes less runtime than $T_{TEM}$.